0xZakk/privy-sweepstakes-contracts/README.md

 ## Specification

-The following outline the requirements for the custom sweepstake voting and payout strategy.
+The following outline the requirements for the custom sweepstakes voting and payout strategy.
 The actual implementation can be found in the smart contracts themselves.